eisukeesaki/canvas_image/README.md

-# Turn image into grayscale.
+# Experimentation of HTML Canvas with images

+## Features
+- Turn rendered image to grayscale on button click